 Meanwhile, empirically, we find that $v(t)$ falls when $t$ is small, rises after a local minimum, and falls again after a local maximum -- thus exhibiting up to two turning points.
 We explain this behavior as follows.
 At small $t$, a loss spike occurs if a critical set of $r$ key tokens is masked simultaneously ($\sim t^r$).
 At large $t$, loss remains high unless a set of $q$ key tokens survives ($\sim(1-t)^q$).
 Since the variance of a rare event is approximately its probability, and multiple nearly independent rare events contribute additively, these mechanisms together generate the observed curvature .
 Based on this explanation, we propose the model $v(t) = at^r + b(1-t)^q.$

 While one may wonder if it suffices to naively fit $\{p_j\}_{j=1}^b$ with polynomials, we argue this is problematic for three reasons.
 First, as discussed in the next paragraph, $p(t)$ faces a drift problem: its shape may evolve during training.
-Although this drift is typically slow, it can become severe if the training loss remains high (e.g. MMaDA on text-to-image-2M).
+Although this drift is typically slow, it can become severe if the training loss remains high (\eg, MMaDA on text-to-image-2M).
 Consequently, polynomials quickly lose effectiveness if the true functional form of $p^*(t)$ is not well understood.
 Experiments in \ref{app: complete_results} show that EPR performs better in this case.
 Second, polynomials require manual tuning of degree, while P-POTS requires \textit{no} tuning at all.
 Third, they lack interpretability and ignore known structure.

 \textbf{Drift of $p(t).$} While $p(t)$ reduces variance, it may become outdated as model evolves during training---a phenomenon we refer to as the \textit{drift of $p(t)$}.
 In practice, P-POTS only fits $p^*(t)$ once before training and then replaces the uniform sampler.
 This incurs negligible overhead, but leaves the sampler static and therefore potentially exposed to drift.
-Empirically, however, the drift tends to be slow, since our experiments show strong gains even without correction, as well discussed in \S\ref{app:results}.
-An adaptive strategy, such as periodically re-estimating $p(t)$ \citep{arriola2025blockdiffusion} to re-estimate $p(t)$ at every evaluation, could address this.
+Empirically, however, the drift tends to be slow, since our experiments show strong gains even without correction; see \S\ref{sec:experiments}.
+An adaptive strategy, such as periodically re-estimating $p(t)$ to re-estimate $p(t)$, could address this.
 Given the strong empirical performance of P-POTS, we leave such validation to future work.